-Vanchem is a primary vanadium-producing facility with a beneficiation plant capable of producing various vanadium oxides, FeV and vanadium chemicals.
+Vanchem is a primary vanadium-processing facility with a beneficiation plant producing vanadium pentoxide, ferrovanadium and vanadium chemicals.
 It is capable of producing vanadium trioxide.
-Vanchem uses the salt roast beneficiation process, similar to the one used at Vametco, and is currently producing circa 80 mtV per month using a single kiln.
+Vanchem uses the salt roast beneficiation process, similar to that used at Vametco, and is currently producing circa 80 mtV per month using a single kiln.

-- A rail siding which was historically used to transport ore to Vanchem
+- A rail siding which was historically used to transport ore to Vanchem;

 - A roast/leach configuration with three kilns;

 - An ammonium poly-vanadate precipitation plant which will be replaced with a new ammonium metavanadate plant;

-- A de-ammoniation/ V2O3 plant;
+- A de-ammoniation/vanadium trioxide plant;

-- V2O5 flake production facilities;
+- Vanadium pentoxide flake production facilities;

 - A vanadium chemical plant producing various vanadium chemical products.

-- Step 1: Crushing, milling and magnetic separation to produce a magnetite concentrate with average grades of approximately 1.65 % V2O5 in magnetite;
+- Step 1: Crushing, milling and magnetic separation to produce a magnetite concentrate with average grades of approximately 1.65 % V2O5 in-magnetite;

 - Step 2: Salt-roasting of concentrate.
 The concentrate is roasted with sodium salts in a kiln at approximately 1,150°C to form a water-soluble sodium vanadate material;